 Lichen planus (LP) pigmentosus is a rare variant of cutaneous lichen planus (see this term) characterized by the presence of hyperpigmented lichenoid lesions in sun-exposed or flexural areas of the body.

 Etiology is unknown but various factors (e.g. viral infections and certain topical agents including mustard oil, amla oil and henna hair dyes) can trigger the disease.
-One case has been reported in association with Bazex syndrome (see this term) and head and neck cancer.
+One case has been reported in association with Bazex syndrome (see this term).

 Lichen planus pigmentosa seems to follow a chronic progressive course.

 - Dr Stephanie ARNOLD